Memory Pool

 (uncommon)

-Previously mined transactions can re-enter the memory pool during a chain reorganisation.
+Previously mined transactions can re-enter the memory pool during a chain reorganization.

-Sometimes a node will perform a chain reorganisation, where a new longest chain is found that replaces some of the blocks in the node's previous longest blockchain.
-If any of the transactions in the blocks being replaced are not found in the blocks of the new longest chain, they will get recycled back in to your node's memory pool (and re-broadcast again) for the chance to get re-mined in to a future block.
+Sometimes a node will perform a chain reorganization, where a new longest chain is found that replaces some of the blocks in the node's previous longest blockchain.
+If any of the transactions in the blocks being replaced are not found in the blocks of the new longest chain, they will get recycled back into your node's memory pool (and re-broadcast again) for the chance to get re-mined into a future block.

 Exit